 Our financial advisor program is a win-win for you and your clients.
 If your client's donor-advised fund assets exceed $100,000, you can manage the assets after they are donated to the fund.
 Both you and your clients will have access to a knowledgeable staff of professionals who empower donors to become organized and efficient philanthropists.
 The financial advisor program requires financial advisors to adhere to the Community Foundation’s professional and industry standards and the financial advisor program guidelines.

 What is a Donor-Advised Fund?

-Donor-advised funds are charitable investment accounts that grow tax-free.
+Donor-advised funds are charitable giving accounts that grow tax-free.
 Our donor-advised funds make charitable giving easy, efficient and rewarding without unnecessary rules or limitations.

 - Your clients can choose to set up the fund under the Greater Kansas City Community Foundation or our national entity, Greater Horizons.

 - If the fund's asset exceed $100,000, you can choose to manage the assets on your own platform, along with the rest of your client’s wealth portfolio.
 Or, your client can invest the assets in the Community Foundation’s low-cost investment pools.